Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 \begin{example} For a quaternionic diagonal Hopf surface--that is, with fundamental group generated by \eqref{eq:cyclicgroup}, with $\alpha = \beta$ and $\alpha \beta \in \RR$--, the moduli space of stable $\SL(2,\CC) \times \SL(2,\CC)$-bundles with second Chern class $c_2 = n_1 + n_2$ is non-empty and has complex dimension $4(n_1 + n_2)$ \cite{MorVer} (note that a quaternionic Hopf surface is hypercomplex, by Remark \ref{rem:quaternionic}).
 Taking the bilinear form \eqref{eq:ccomplex} on $\mathfrak{g} = \mathfrak{sl}(2,\CC) \oplus \mathfrak{sl}(2,\CC)$ to be $c = - n_2 \tr + n_1 \tr$, for $- \tr$ the Killing form on $\mathfrak{sl}(2,\CC)$, any point in the moduli space provides a polystable bundle satisfying \eqref{eq:pic0}, and hence fulfilling the hypothesis of Proposition \ref{prop:conformal}. \end{example}

 Combined with Proposition \ref{prop:twistedStromexact}, the previous result provides a complete characterization of the complex surfaces which may admit a solution.
-In a sense, Proposition \ref{prop:conformal} can be regarded as a solution of an analogue of Conjecture \ref{conj:Yau} for the twisted Hull-Strominger system in complex dimension two.
+In a sense, Proposition \ref{prop:conformal} can be regarded as an analogue for the equations \eqref{eq:twistedStromhol} (in complex dimension two) of Yau's Conjecture for the Hull-Strominger system in \cite{Yau2}.
 On the contrary, Question \ref{question} seems to be more delicate.
 In the proof of the previous result we can choose a normalization for the Gauduchon metric $\tilde \omega$ in the conformal class of a solution $(\Psi,\omega,h)$ of \eqref{eq:twistedStromhol} by fixing the volume

 in order to associate an Aeppli class $[\tilde \omega] \in H^{1,1}_A(X,\RR)$ to a given solution.
 However, the Aeppli classes which are achieved via this procedure seem to depend in a subtle way on the holomorphic bundle $P$.